Meet the Festival Orchestra Musicians

 Assistant Principal Second Violin

-Adelaide Federici, violin (February), is Concertmaster of the Johns Creek Symphony, Assistant Principal Second Violin of the Atlanta Opera Orchestra, and a member of the Atlanta Ballet Orchestra and Cabrillo Festival.
+Adelaide Federici, violin, is Concertmaster of the Johns Creek Symphony, Assistant Principal Second Violin of the Atlanta Opera Orchestra, and a member of the Atlanta Ballet Orchestra and Cabrillo Festival.
 She also regularly performs with the Atlanta Symphony.
 Adelaide is violinist with the Edgewood String Quartet and also plays with the contemporary music ensemble Bent Frequency.
 She has appeared in outreach concerts with the Atlanta Chamber Players under the auspices of Young Audiences of Atlanta, and offered dozens of performances of Ferdinand the Bull in elementary schools across the country.
 In the non-classical world, Adelaide has recorded with performers such as Bruce Springsteen, Train, Joe Gransden, and Monica.
 She earned a bachelor’s at the Eastman School, studying with William Preucil, and a master’s at the University of Southern California under Robert Lipsett.
 Other teachers of significant influence were Richard Simon and her mother, Lynn Baughman.
 Adelaide is on faculty at the Bailey School of Music at Kennesaw State University.
-This is her fourteenth year at Arizona Musicfest.
+This is her fifteenth year at Arizona Musicfest.

 Zubaida Azezi